Latvia is a well-situated place for organizing transit and logistics between the European Union, Asian and other world continent markets.

 Latvia is taking an active part in the development of the European Union transport policy and European Union international trade activities.

-Lately a lot has been done for progress of transit services:
+Lately a lot has been done for progress of transport logistics services:

 - Latvia has fully implemented the European Union custom regulations for import, export and transit of goods between the European Union and third countries.